Bricks: environmental performance

 Sustainable sourcing and producing renewable energy

-Wereldhave is procuring energy from sustainable sources in the last three years.
-In Finland we only use hydro power generated energy, in the Netherlands electricity from wind energy.
-34% of our total energy consumption relates to renewable energy sources, 3% is renewable energy generated on site.
+Wereldhave has procured energy from sustainable sources for the last three years.
+In the Netherlands, we only use electricity from wind energy.
+66% of our total energy consumption relates to renewable energy sources, 5% is renewable energy generated on site.